wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 ```

 This loads the CSS and Javascript for the Able media player.
-Please read the [Able Player documentation](https://ableplayer.github.io/ableplayer/) for the settings and how to add caption and subtitle tracks.
+Please read the [Able Player documentation](https://ableplayer.github.io/ableplayer/) for information on all available settings and how to add caption and subtitle tracks.

 Add the video itself in the page with: